forrestywang/DS_Projects/Machine Learning Workshop/README.md

 First, I imported the necessary packages for manipulating the data set, making and training the logistic regression, testing accuracy, and exporting the model.

-I started the timer to see how long everything took to execute.
+I started the timer here to see how long everything took to execute.

 The constants were used to categorize the variables in the data set and improve readability. `'responseVariable'` was the dependent variable, while `'policyId'` was not included. `'Gender'`, `'territory'`, `'hadVehicleClaimInPast'`, and `'vehicleStatus'` were categorical variables because their values were either non-numerical, symbolic, or boolean. `'policyHolderAge'`, `'homeInsurancePremium'`, and `'nbWeeksInsured'` were numerical variables because their values were numerical.